Tonga is one of my favourite countries in the world.

 If you thought that was fascinating, wait until I delve into social status within the country.

-Most shockingly of all, if the oldest sister decides she quite likes the look of her younger sister’s newborn baby, SHE CAN TAKE IT.
-Yep, she’ll take that baby and raise it as her own, and there’s nothing the younger sister can do about it.
-It happened to one of the staff members at a guesthouse I stayed at, so it’s not even that rare of an occurrence.
-It’s pretty bewildering.
+Most surprisingly of all, if the oldest sister decides she quite likes the look of her younger sister’s newborn baby, SHE CAN TAKE IT.
+Yep, she can take that baby and raise it as her own, and there’s nothing the younger sister can do about it.
+It happened to one of the staff members at a guesthouse I stayed at — and she was devastated — so it didn’t appear to be that rare of an occurrence.

 You Can Go Budget or Full-On Luxury Travel Here